shilpamallya/customer-management/README.md

    *  Parameter functions are used wherever a parameter is used in order to transform the expanded value of the parameter when it is processed in a resource definition.
    *  Modularized the RAML using 'include' by specifying the data types and examples value in an external file.
    *  Java implementation is modularized using the Model Class (POJO), Service and Data Access Object(DAO) layers.
 A Customer POJO, Customer Service and Customer DAO is used for managing a Customer resource.
 Similarly, this pattern can be repeated for Orders, Products and any other resources in the future.

+### Scope of Improvement
+*   OAuth can be implemented for token-based authentication and authorization.
+*   Replace In-Memory Caching Strategy with a more suitable Caching Strategy.
+*   Richardson Maturity Model Level 3 - HATEOAS can be used.
+*   Pagination functionality can be implemented for retrieving list of customers.
+*   Integrate the application with a  system of record.
+*   Enable Auto-discovery on the APIs.
+*   Handle 304 Not Modified scenario.

 ### API Dictionary